 Battery Park Lighthouse in California is a stunning sight to behold.
 Situated on the northern coast of California, it stands as a proud and majestic beacon for ships that pass by in the night.
 With its deep blue skies, crystal clear waters, and classic red-and-white striped tower, Battery Park Lighthouse offers breathtaking views of the Pacific Ocean.
 It's an impressive structure and a must-see destination for anyone visiting the area.

 Alcatraz Island Lighthouse, California

-The first lighouse on the Pacific Coast was the Alcatraz Island Lighthouse built in 1854.
-It too was destroyed in the massive earthquake and was rebuilt with reinforced concrete in to a height of 84 feet tall.
+The first lighthouse on the Pacific Coast was the Alcatraz Island Lighthouse built in 1854.
+It too was destroyed in the massive earthquake and was rebuilt with reinforced concrete to a height of 84 feet tall.
 This was tall enough to be above the military prison and helped with navigating ships in the San Francisco Bay Harbor.
-You can only get to the light house by boat, and there are daily tours that leave The Ferry Building to take you out to this iconic lighthouse.
+You can only get to the lighthouse by boat, and there are daily tours that leave The Ferry Building to take you out to this iconic lighthouse.

 Tillamook Rock (Cannon Beach), Oregon

 View the Tillamook Rock Lighthouse from Ecola State Park as it is now privately owned and only accessible by boat.
 This was one of the costliest lighthouses to maintain as it was in such a treacherous area that took the lives of many seamen.
 The light was turned off in 1957 and it is now a cemetery at sea, designed to hold more than 500,000 urns of human ashes.